habitat-sh/habitat/www/source/docs/reference/plan-syntax.html.md

 The following settings are defined at the beginning of your plan.
 They specify basic information about your plan such as name, version, and dependencies.

 pkg_name
-: Sets the name of the package.
+: Required.
+Sets the name of the package.
 This will be used in along with `pkg_origin`, and `pkg_version` to define the fully-qualified package name, which determines where the package is installed to on disk, how it is referred to in package metadata, and so on.

   ~~~
   pkg_name=zlib
   ~~~

 pkg_origin
-: The origin is used to denote a particular upstream of a package.
+: Required unless overridden by the `HAB_ORIGIN` environment variable.
+The origin is used to denote a particular upstream of a package.

   ~~~
   pkg_origin=Habitat
   ~~~

 pkg_version
-: Sets the version of the package.
+: Required.
+Sets the version of the package.

   ~~~
   pkg_version=1.2.8
   ~~~

 pkg_maintainer
-: The name and email address of the package maintainer.
+: Optional.
+The name and email address of the package maintainer.

   ~~~
   pkg_maintainer="Your Name <someone@example.com>"
   ~~~

 pkg_license
-: An array of [valid software licenses](https://spdx.org/licenses/) that relate to this package.
+: Optional.
+An array of [valid software licenses](https://spdx.org/licenses/) that relate to this package.

   ~~~
   pkg_license=('Apache-2.0')